wallarm/terraform-provider-wallarm/docs/resources/integration_slack.md

 The types of events available to be sent to Slack:
 - System related: newly added users, deleted or disabled integration
 - Detected vulnerabilities
-- Scope changes: updates in hosts, services, and domains
+- Changes in exposed assets: updates in hosts, services, and domains

 ## Example Usage